-Since the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
+Because the actuarial valuation results are dependent on a fixed set of assumptions and data as of a specific date, there is risk that emerging results may differ, perhaps significantly, as actual experience is fluid and will not exactly track current assumptions.
 This potential divergence may have a significant impact on the future financial condition of the plan.
 We have not been engaged to perform a detailed analysis of the potential range of the impact of risk relative to the future financial condition of the plan, but have included a brief discussion of key risks that may affect the Plan in Section 2, Subsection G.

 - 8. Segal strongly recommends an actuarial funding method that targets 100% funding of the actuarial accrued liability.
 Generally, this implies payments that are ultimately at least enough to cover normal cost, interest on the unfunded actuarial accrued liability and the principal balance.
 The funding policy adopted by the Board meets this standard. - 9.
-The actuarial valuation as of July 1, 2020 is based on financial information as of that date.
+The actuarial valuation as of July 1, 2021 is based on financial information as of that date.
 Changes in the value of assets subsequent to that date are not reflected.
 Declines in asset values will increase the actuarial cost of the plan, while increases will decrease the actuarial cost of the plan.

-10. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2020.
-Due to the COVID-19 pandemic, market conditions have changed significantly during 2020.
+10. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2021.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
 The Fund's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-Moreover, this actuarial valuation is based on Fund data as of March 31, 2020 (adjusted to June 30, 2020 by adding 3 months of age, service and interest on contribution balance, and increasing Retirement benefit by the assumed July 1 COLA for members in pay status) and it does not include any short-term or long-term impacts on mortality of the covered population since March 31, 2020.
+Moreover, this actuarial valuation is based on Fund data as of March 31, 2021 (adjusted to June 30, 2021 by adding 3 months of age, service and interest on contribution balance, and increasing Retirement benefit by the assumed July 1 COLA for members in pay status) and it does not include any short-term or long-term impacts on mortality of the covered population that may emerge after March 31, 2021.
 While it is impossible to determine how the pandemic will continue to affect market conditions and other demographic experience of the Fund prior to next year's valuation, Segal is available to prepare projections of potential outcomes upon request.